notaryproject/specifications/specs/trust-store-trust-policy.md

 # Trust Store and Trust Policy Specification

-The Notary Project currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.
+Notary Project currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

 The document consists of the following sections:

 - **[Trust Store](#trust-store)**: Contains a set of trusted identities through which trust is derived for the rest of the system.
 For X.509 PKI, the trust store typically contains a set of root certificates.
 - **[Trust Policy](#trust-policy)**: A policy language which indicates which identities are trusted to produce artifacts.
 Both trust store and trust policy need to be configured by users/administrators before artifact signature can be evaluated.
 - **[Signature Verification](#signature-verification)**: Describes how signatures are evaluated using the policy, to determine if a signed artifact is authentic.
-This section is meant for implementations of the Notary Project specification.
+This section is meant for implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md).

 Other types of identities and trust models may be supported in future, which may introduce other constructs/policy elements to support signature evaluation.

 ## Scenario

-All examples use the actors defined in the Notary Project [scenario](https://github.com/notaryproject/notaryproject/blob/main/scenarios.md#scenario-0-build-publish-consume-enforce-policy-deploy)
+All examples use the actors defined in the Notary Project [scenarios](../requirements/scenarios.md#scenario-0-build-publish-consume-enforce-policy-deploy)

 - Wabbit Networks company builds, signs and distributes their `net-monitor` software though public registries.
 - ACME Rockets consumes the `net-monitor` software from a public registry importing the artifacts and reference artifacts (signatures, SBoMs) into their private registry.
 The private registry also contains additional artifacts that ACME Rockets themselves sign.